DecentralizeJustice/decentralKeyStorageDocs/docs/exa/README.md

 1. Enter Usage Key
 2. Setup and Sync Hardware Wallet
 3. Engrave and backup hardware wallet menmonic
-4. Record web passphrase on documentation
-5. Enter metal card menmonic
+4. Enter metal card menmonic
-6. Record web passphrase on documentation
+5. Record web passphrase on documentation

 ## Mobile Portion
 The user will then move to the mobile portion of the Setup